A machine-learning approach to thunderstorm forecasting through post-processing of simulation data: Methods

 It is crucial to understand that if the trained model were naively applied to a test set with a different fraction of positive examples than in the training set, the produced probabilities would be inconsistent with the observed relative frequency of thunderstorm occurrence.
 In order to see this, we use Bayes' theorem to expand the conditional probability of thunderstorm occurrence given a pattern $\bm{\xi}$, which yields:

 The denominator can be expressed as

 Let $P(Y=1)=1-P(Y=0) = g$, where $g$ denotes the climatological probability of thunderstorm occurrence with no prior knowledge.
 Then,

-where the residual function $R(\bm{\xi})=P(\mathbf{\Xi}=\bm{\xi} | Y = 0)/P(\mathbf{\Xi}=\bm{\xi} | Y = 1)$ is not expected to depend on $g$. \Cref{eq:g-dep} shows that the conditional probability of thunderstorm occurrence carries an implicit $g$-dependence.
+where the residual function $R(\bm{\xi})=P(\mathbf{\Xi}=\bm{\xi} | Y = 0)/P(\mathbf{\Xi}=\bm{\xi} | Y = 1)$ is not expected to depend on $g$.
+Nevertheless, \cref{eq:g-dep} shows that the conditional probability of thunderstorm occurrence does carry an implicit $g$-dependence through the prefactor $(1-g)/g$.
 The training set contains an increased fraction $\tilde{g}$ of positive examples (in our work: $\tilde{g}=1/2$), while the corresponding fraction in the test set is (up to fluctuations due to the finite sample size) equal to the climatological value $g$.
 During training, the neural network, therefore, learns to produce the following model output

 When we want to apply our neural network to a dataset with $g\neq \tilde{g}$, the correct probability output reads